The Meaning Behind 32 LGBTQ Pride Flags (Lesbian, Gay, Bi, Trans, Queer, & More)

 Although it’s not as well known as some of the other LGBTQ flags on the list, the Labrys Lesbian Pride Flag has been around since 1999.
-A labrys is a double-headed battle-ax seen on the flag, which can be traced back to matriarchal societies like the Minoans.
+A labrys is the double-headed battle-ax seen on the flag, which can be traced back to matriarchal societies like the Minoans.
 Before making its way onto this flag, the labrys was seen as a symbol of empowerment for cisgender women, and it was adopted by some lesbian radical feminist groups in the 1970s.
 The purple in the flag represents cisgender women, while the black triangle symbolizes lesbians.

-Evans placed a yellow pi symbol in the middle of his flag, with the infinite number representing the infinite options for partners available to polyamorous people.
+Evans placed a yellow pi symbol in the center of his flag, with the infinite number representing the infinite options for partners available to polyamorous people.
 An alternative version of the flag was also created in 2017, which replaces the pi symbol with the infinity hearts symbol.

 JJ Poole created the Genderfluid Pride Flag in 2013 to represent folks whose gender identity and/or expression is fluid and may fluctuate at different times or in different circumstances.
-The flag has five horizontal stripes of different colors representing femininity (pink), lack of gender (white), a combination of both masculinity and femininity (purple), all genders anywhere on the spectrum (black), and masculinity (blue).
+The flag has five horizontal stripes of different colors representing femininity (pink), lack of gender (white), a combination of both masculinity and femininity (purple), all genders anywhere on the spectrum (black) and masculinity (blue).

 Ally Pride Flag

 Although the precise origin of the Ally Pride Flag is unknown, it was created sometime in the late 2000s as a symbol of the heterosexual and/or cisgender people who actively support LGBTQ individuals.
 The “A” in the center of the flag stands for the word ally and features the six colors of the rainbow pride flag.
-The black and white stripes in the background represent heterosexual and/or cisgender people.
+The black-and-white stripes in the background represent heterosexual and/or cisgender people.

 Leather Pride Flag

 Though originally representative of members of the leather subculture, this flag was also embraced by the wider BDSM and fetish community.
 Designed by Tony DeBlase for Chicago’s International Mr. Leather celebration in 1989 to mark the 20th anniversary of the Stonewall Riots, the symbol represents people involved with kink—including those who are heterosexual and/or cisgender.
-The flag itself is open to interpretation, composed of nine horizontal stripes alternating in color between black and blue, a white stripe in the middle, and a red heart in the upper lefthand corner.
+The flag itself is open to interpretation, composed of nine horizontal stripes alternating in color between black and blue, a white stripe in the middle and a red heart in the upper left-hand corner.
 DeBlase indicated that he wanted to “leave it to the viewer to interpret the colors and symbols.”

-Bear Brotherhood Flag
+Bear Brotherhood Pride Flag

 Rubber Pride Flag